JeffDeCola/control-fpga-via-raspi-and-webserver/docs/_includes/README.md

   * 1100: MULTIPLY
   * 1110: DIVIDE
 * Enable the GO_BAR via GO signal
-* Oserve the resulting [7:0] DATA_OUT
+* Observe the resulting [7:0] DATA_OUT

 The number of I/O the Raspberry Pi can control is 26 I/O pins.
 But as shown in the following figure, the microprocessor has 31 pins.
-The next section will go over which 5 pins we hardcoded or will be controled by the FPGA development board,
+The next section will go over which 5 pins we hardcoded or will be controlled by the FPGA development board,

 ![IMAGE - Top-Level-Block-Diagram-of-the-8-bit-Microprocessor.jpg - IMAGE](https://github.com/JeffDeCola/my-systemverilog-examples/blob/master/docs/pics/Top-Level-Block-Diagram-of-the-8-bit-Microprocessor.jpg?raw=true)